SeaPhor/suma-channel-mgr_5/README.md

 # suma3

 Lifecycle-Management
-- According to "SUSE Manager Best Practices" and "Advanced Patch Lifecycle Management with SUSE Manager" ...
+- According to "SUSE Manager Best Practices" and "Advanced Patch Lifecycle Management with SUSE Manager" [By Jeff Price, SUSE] ...
 "SUSE provided channels should NEVER be assigned to managed systems.
 One reason is that you do not have control over when the content is updated and made available."
 [Chapter 5-1 of the Administration guide for SUSE Manager and is also in the 2 titles mentioned above.]
 - - EXAMPLE => Patch Non-Production one week/month to test the patches prior to implementing to Production, and then patch the Production the following week/month => packages will be different and test in Non-Production will be invalid.

 - There are 2 ways to accomplish this,